Zanidatamab

-Zanidatamab, sold under the brand name Ziihera, is a humanized monoclonal antibody used for the treatment of HER2-positive biliary tract cancer.
+Zanidatamab, sold under the brand name Ziihera, is a humanized monoclonal antibody used for the treatment of HER2-positive biliary tract cancer and gastroesophageal adenocarcinoma.
 It is an IgG-like bispecific HER2-directed antibody directed against two non-overlapping domains of HER2.
 Zanidatamab is produced in Chinese hamster ovary cells.

 The most common adverse reactions include diarrhea, infusion-related reaction, abdominal pain, and fatigue.

-Zanidatamab was approved for medical use in the United States in November 2024.
+Zanidatamab was first granted accelerated approval for medical use in the United States on November 21, 2024, and gained full approval for gastroesophageal cancer on August 25, 2026.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

-Zanidatamabis indicated for the treatment of adults with previously treated, unresectable or metastatic HER2-positive (IHC 3+) biliary tract cancer, as detected by an FDA-approved test.
+Zanidatamab is indicated for the treatment of adults with previously treated, unresectable or metastatic HER2-positive (IHC 3+) biliary tract cancer, as detected by an FDA-approved test.

 Adverse effects

 The US Food and Drug Administration prescribing information contains a boxed warning for embryo-fetal toxicity.

 The most common adverse reactions include diarrhea, infusion-related reactions, abdominal pain, and fatigue.